Applying a Random-Key Optimizer on Mixed Integer Programs: Conclusions

 \section{Conclusions}

 This paper proposes applying the RKO framework to solve MIPs.
-The proposed approach is evaluated on two combinatorial optimization problems: the canonical mean–variance Markowitz portfolio optimization with buy-in and cardinality constraints, and the Time-Dependent Traveling Salesman Problem.
-For each MIP formulation, a problem-specific decoder is developed to handle the constraints and the objective function.
+We evaluated the proposed approach on two combinatorial optimization problems: the canonical mean-variance Markowitz portfolio optimization with buy-in and cardinality constraints, and the Time-Dependent Traveling Salesman Problem (TD-TSP).
+For each MIP formulation, we develop a problem-specific decoder to handle the constraints and the objective function.

 The computational results obtained with RKO are compared with those obtained with the Gurobi solver.
-In both problems at hand, the results of the RKO are better than Gurobi in terms of solution quality, computational time, and scalability.
+In both problems studied, the RKO results are competitive with or superior to Gurobi in terms of solution quality, computational time, and scalability.
+The RKO outperforms Gurobi on large-scale instances and in 224/225 TD-TSP instances, while remaining competitive on portfolio instances.

 Generally, the random-key vector can represent only the variables with non-zero values.
 Therefore, RKO solutions reduce the solution space's dimensionality and mitigate flat regions, while enabling the decoder's logic to satisfy as many constraints as possible, thereby generating fewer infeasible solutions that require penalization and facilitating better convergence.